Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 ### What is delegation of interest rates?

-Interest rate delegation is a feature in Liquity V2 and Nerite that allows borrowers to delegate the management of their interest rate to a third party.
+Interest rate delegation is a feature in Liquity V2 and Gyoza that allows borrowers to delegate the management of their interest rate to a third party.
 This enables them to create a passive, hands-off position, while still keeping a competitive rate and low redemption risk.

 There are three types of delegations: